FAQs for VirusScan Enterprise 8.x

 No. This file is purposely placed in the same location as the other DAT files.

-The McShield service runs as System - why does Intel Security recommend not to change this?
+The McShield service runs as System - why does the product development team recommend not to change this?

 For VSE 8.8 installations, the McAfee Profiler should be used instead.
 Profiler captures top processes and files that are accessed by the VSE On-Access Scanner (OAS).
 Based on the data collected, an administrator can choose files or processes to exclude from scanning to lessen the impact on the system.